tiprankstipranks

 Competition - Risk 1

-If we are unable to compete successfully against other companies in the automotive aftermarket industry, we may lose customers and market share and our revenues may decline.
+If the Company is unable to compete successfully against other companies in the automotive aftermarket industry, the Company may lose customers and market share and the Company's revenues may decline.

 The sale of automotive parts, accessories and maintenance items is highly competitive and influenced by a number of factors, including name recognition, location, price, quality, product availability and customer service.
-We compete in both the professional and DIY categories of the automotive aftermarket industry, primarily with: (i) national and regional chains of automotive parts stores, (ii) internet-based retailers, (iii) discount stores and mass merchandisers that carry automotive products, (iv) wholesalers or jobbers stores, including those associated with national parts distributors or associations, (v) independently owned stores and (vi) automobile dealers that supply parts.
+The Company competes in both the professional and DIY categories of the automotive aftermarket industry, primarily with: (i) national and regional chains of automotive parts stores, (ii) internet-based retailers, (iii) discount stores and mass merchandisers that carry automotive products, (iv) wholesalers or jobbers stores, including those associated with national parts distributors or associations, (v) independently owned stores and (vi) automobile dealers that supply parts.
 These competitors and the level of competition vary by market.
-Some of our competitors may possess advantages over us in certain markets we share, including with respect to the level of marketing activities, number of stores, store locations, store layouts, operating histories, name recognition, established customer bases, vendor relationships, prices and product warranties.
-Internet-based retailers may possess cost advantages over us due to lower overhead costs, time and travel savings and ability to price competitively.
-In order to compete favorably, we may need to increase availability, change inventory assortment, increase delivery speeds, incur higher shipping costs or lower prices, any of which could adversely impact our financial results.
-Consolidation among our competitors could enhance their market share and financial position, provide them with the ability to achieve better purchasing terms and allow them to provide more competitive prices to customers for whom we compete.
-In addition, our reputation is critical to our continued success.
+Some of the Company's competitors may possess advantages over the Company in certain markets the Company shares, including with respect to the level of marketing activities, number of stores, store locations, store layouts, operating histories, name recognition, established customer bases, vendor relationships, distribution network, product availability, employee staffing, prices and product warranties.
+Internet-based retailers may possess cost advantages over the Company due to lower overhead costs, time and travel savings and ability to price competitively.
+In order to compete favorably, the Company may need to increase availability, change inventory assortment, increase delivery speeds, incur higher shipping costs or lower prices, any of which could adversely impact the Company's financial results.
+Consolidation among the Company's competitors could enhance their market share and financial position, provide them with the ability to achieve better purchasing terms and allow them to provide more competitive prices to customers for whom the Company competes.
+In addition, the Company's reputation is critical to the Company's continued success.
 Customers are increasingly shopping, reading reviews and comparing products and prices online.
-If we fail to maintain high standards for, or receive negative publicity (whether through social media or traditional media channels) relating to, product safety and quality, as well as our integrity and reputation, we could lose customers to our competition.
-The products we sell are brands of our vendors and our owned brands.
-If the perceived quality or value of the brands we sell declines in the perception of our customers, our results of operations could be negatively affected.
-Competition may require us to reduce our prices below our normal selling prices or increase our promotional spending, which could lower our revenue and profitability.
-Competitive disadvantages may also prevent us from introducing new product lines, require us to discontinue current product offerings, or change some of our current operating strategies.
-If we do not have the resources, expertise and consistent execution, or otherwise fail to develop successful strategies, to address these potential competitive disadvantages, we may lose customers and market share, our revenues and profit margins may decline and we may be less profitable or potentially unprofitable.
+If the Company fails to maintain high standards for, or receive negative publicity (whether through social media or traditional media channels) relating to, product safety and quality, as well as the Company's integrity and reputation, the Company could lose customers due to competition.
+The products the Company sells are both third-party vendor brands and the Company's owned brands.
+If the perceived quality or value of the brands the Company sells declines in the perception of its customers, the Company's results of operations could be negatively affected.
+Competition may require the Company to reduce its prices below the Company's normal selling prices or increase the Company's promotional spending, which could lower the Company's revenue and profitability.
+Competitive disadvantages may also prevent the Company from introducing new product lines, require the Company to discontinue current product offerings, or change some of the Company's current operating strategies.
+If the Company does not have the resources, expertise and consistent execution, or otherwise fail to develop successful strategies, to address these potential competitive disadvantages, the Company may lose customers and market share, the Company's revenues and profit margins may decline and the Company may be less profitable or potentially unprofitable.

 Demand - Risk 1

-If overall demand for the products we sell declines, our business, financial condition, results of operations and cash flows will suffer.
-Decreased demand could also negatively impact our stock price.
+If overall demand for the products that the Company sells declines, the Company's business, financial condition, results of operations and cash flows will suffer.
+Decreased demand could also negatively impact the Company's stock price.

 Sales & Marketing - Risk 1